rmTizi/CadWin/README.md

 ### Considerations

-The sylesheet has been designed for vertical tool bars.
+The stylesheet has been designed for vertical tool bars.
 Horizontal toolbars *do work* but might show quirks and artifacts here and there.

 If you are on the main branch (either 0.19 or 0.20), the stylesheet will kinda work, but your are not the target audience and won't be until the main branch adds support for some form of overlays.